-1.17 Chart 1.6 shows that we have revised our forecasts for debt interest spending down in most of our EFOs since 2010.
-In December 2014 that reflected a change to the statistical treatment of APF flows,6 but otherwise it has been due to real-world factors.
-In our March 2012 EFO we forecast that central government would pay £64 billion in debt interest in 2016-17 (an effective rate of 3.7 per cent on a stock of £1,720 billion); in fact it ended up paying £35 billion (an effective rate of 2.1 per cent on a stock of £1,700 billion).
+8.17 Chart 8.6 shows that we have revised our forecasts for debt interest spending down in most of our EFOs.
+In our December 2014 EFO that reflected a change to the statistical treatment of APF flows,5 but otherwise it has been due to real-world factors.
+In our March 2012 EFO we forecast that central government would pay £64 billion in debt interest in 2016-17 (an effective rate of 3.7 per cent on a stock of £1,720 billion); in the result it ended up paying £35 billion (an effective rate of 2.1 per cent on a stock of £1,700 billion).
 Of the £29 billion difference, £13 billion reflected the change in the statistical treatment of APF flows with the remaining £16 billion almost entirely due to lower-than-expected interest rates.

-Chart 1.6: Successive forecasts for debt interest, interest rates and the stock of debt
+Chart 8.6: Successive forecasts for debt interest, interest rates and the stock of debt